 BLANCH: Put the peas into a heatproof bowl with plenty of room and cover them with just-boiled water.
 Let the peas sit for two minutes, then drain away the hot water through a colander.
 Pop the colander under cold running water until the peas have stopped cooking and are no longer warm.
 Drain once again and transfer them back to the bowl.

-DRESS: To the bowl with the peas, add the sliced radishes, green onions, olive oil and lemon juice.
+DRESS: To the bowl with the peas, add the sliced radishes, green onions, extra virgin olive oil and lemon juice.
 Season with salt and pepper, to taste.

 MIX: Measure all of the caper sour cream ingredients into a wide mouthed mason jar.
 Use an immersion blender to whip the sour cream together until it is evenly flecked with capers and herbs, but not so blended it begins to tint green.
 Set aside for later.